What is Lap Band Surgery?

 A Gastric Band (commonly referred to as a lap-band) is a silicon-based device that is surgically placed around the top of the stomach.
 It is adjustable and can be configured to best suit each individual’s requirements.

-It works by reducing the amount of food intake that one consumes by causing the sensation of ‘feeling full’ to occur after less foods has been consumed.
-This is due to the device effectively shrinking the volume of the stomach.
+It works by reducing the amount of food intake by causing the sensation of ‘feeling full’ to occur after smaller portions have been consumed.
+This is due to the device effectively shrinking the overall volume of the stomach.

-This reduction of appetite is an effective weight loss solution when combined with a healthy intake of food and easy to moderate exercise depending on the health of the patient in question.
+This reduction of appetite is an effective weight loss solution through a combination of a healthy balanced diet and easy to moderate levels of exercise, depending on the health of the individual patient.